When you buy through links on our site, we may earn an affiliate commission at no additional cost to you.

 The lack of activity and weakened muscle causes a bad posture over time.
 You lose your flexibility in some places and gain hypertonia in others.

-Most back pain-related issues can be prevented by physical activity and fitness, ALL of them can be improved by them if it’s too late already.
+Most back pain-related issues like too much sitting can be prevented by physical activity and fitness, ALL of them can be improved by them if it’s too late already.

 The cause of lower back pain from a standing desk is probably caused by a combination of lack of muscle strength and a prolonged period of standing, which is also not optimal.

 So the reason is not the standing desk, but your weak back and abdominal muscles that result in an unphysiological posture that creates pressure in your lower back, which starts hurting after a while of standing during your work.